What Are the Punishments for Domestic Violence in Australia?

 Courts may order offenders to attend mandatory counselling or rehabilitation programs, particularly in cases involving substance abuse or anger management issues.

-These programs aim to address underlying causes of violent behaviour, offering offenders an opportunity for change.
+These programs aim to address the underlying causes of violent behaviour, offering offenders an opportunity for change.

 Failure to attend these programs can lead to further penalties, as Courts take compliance seriously.